 Among many volumes of poetry, Les Contemplations and La Légende des siècles stand particularly high in critical esteem.
 Outside France, his best-known works are the novels Les Misérables, 1862, and Notre-Dame de Paris, 1831 (known in English as The Hunchback of Notre-Dame).
 Though a committed royalist when he was young, Hugo's views changed as the decades passed, and he became a passionate supporter of republicanism; his work touches upon most of the political and social issues and artistic trends of his time.

-After writing in different forms throughout the 1880s, he became one of London's most popular playwrights in the early 1890s.
-He is remembered for his epigrams, his novel The Picture of Dorian Gray, his plays, as well as the circumstances of his imprisonment and early death.
-Wilde's parents were successful Anglo-Irish Dublin intellectuals.
-Their son became fluent in French and German early in life.
-At university, Wilde read Greats; he proved himself to be an outstanding classicist, first at Dublin, then at Oxford.
-Early life Wilde Family home on Merrion Square Oscar Wilde was born at 21 Westland Row, Dublin (now home of the Oscar Wilde Centre, Trinity College), the second of three children born to Sir William Wilde and Jane Wilde, two years behind William ("Willie").
+Personal life Hugo's childhood was a period of national political turmoil.
+Hélas !
+Quoi donc !
+Alas!
+What!
+Oscar Wilde.
+19th-century Irish poet, playwright and aesthete Oscar Fingal O'Flahertie Wills Wilde (16 October 1854 – 30 November 1900) was an Irish poet and playwright.
+After writing in different forms throughout the 1880s, the early 1890s saw him become one of the most popular playwrights in London.
+He is best remembered for his epigrams and plays, his novel The Picture of Dorian Gray, and the circumstances of his criminal conviction for gross indecency for consensual homosexual acts, imprisonment, and early death at age 46.
+Wilde's parents were Anglo-Irish intellectuals in Dublin.
+Early life The Wilde family home on Merrion Square Oscar Wilde was born at 21 Westland Row, Dublin (now home of the Oscar Wilde Centre, Trinity College), the second of three children born to an Anglo-Irish couple: Jane, née Elgee and Sir William Wilde.